 |Click the image above to view the transcript and photos from the

 40 Chances Panel featuring Tony Blair, Howard G. Buffett, and Ritu Sharma

 Biotechnology, Sustainability and Climate Volatility

-The 2013 Borlaug Dialogue will launch the year-long centennial observance of World Food Prize founder Dr. Norman E. Borlaug's birth.
-Coinciding with the 60th anniversary of Watson and Crick’s discovery of the DNA double helix, the 2013 Borlaug Dialogue will look ahead to the next century of advances in agricultural research and application and will focus on the issues that Dr. Borlaug would have viewed as critical as we strive to nourish the world’s growing population.
+The 2013 Borlaug Dialogue launched the year-long centennial observance of World Food Prize founder Dr. Norman E. Borlaug's birth.
+Coinciding with the 60th anniversary of Watson and Crick’s discovery of the DNA double helix, the 2013 Borlaug Dialogue looked ahead to the next century of advances in agricultural research and application and focused on the issues that Dr. Borlaug would have viewed as critical as we strive to nourish the world’s growing population.

-In keeping with Dr. Borlaug's legacy, we will bring customized and localized solutions for smallholder farmers to the forefront of our dialogue.
-Specifically, the symposium will explore:
+In keeping with Dr. Borlaug's legacy, we brought customized and localized solutions for smallholder farmers to the forefront of our dialogue.
+Specifically, the symposium explored:

 - The advances in science-based innovation in allowing us to not only produce more food, but to reduce loss and waste, enhance food safety and better manage our environmental resources.
 Looking at the role of technological innovation since the Green Revolution, the symposium will evaluate how we can use research, education, extension and enterprise to strengthen the linkages along the value chain to benefit all stakeholders, with a special focus on enabling farmers around the world to manage risks and build resilience in the face of growing climate volatility.